deepakbhati99/3DtouchExample/README.md

 ```

-/*	connect the segue from your cell to the viewController 	*/
+/*	connect the segue from your cell to the viewController. 	*/

 /*	add the Identifier to your segue	*/

 /*	now check the Peek & Pop.	*/

 /*	Preview Identifier will preview the viewController in your UITableView or UICollectionView.*/

 /*	CommitIdentifier will commit the viewController in your UITableView or UICollectionView.*/

 ￼

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {